 Back to Blog

-Low-Code Platforms - The Hidden Market Opportunity for SMBs
+Modern Application Platforms - The Hidden Market Opportunity for SMBs

-Low-Code Platforms: The Hidden Market Opportunity for SMBs
+Modern Application Platforms: The Hidden Market Opportunity for SMBs

 Introduction

-Small and medium-sized businesses (SMBs) often face a dilemma when digitizing operations.
+Small and medium-sized businesses (SMBs) often face a dilemma when modernizing operations.
 On one side, they have "one-size-fits-all" SaaS products—affordable and quick to deploy, but rigid.
 On the other side lies custom development—fully adaptable, but slow, expensive, and maintenance-heavy.

-Why Low-Code Matters for SMBs
+Why Application Platforms Matter for SMBs

 1. Cost-Effective Customization